+The NATO has three budgets: a civil, a military and an investment budget.
+The contributions of the 29 members are based on an agreed cost-sharing formula based on "National Gross Income" (NGI).
 The civil budget of the NATO funds the personnel and the operating costs of NATO headquarters.
 The budget is approved by the NATO council.
-The civil budget for 2017 came to 193 million euro.
+The civil budget for 2017 came to193 million euro.
 The military budget covers the operation and maintenance of the military headquarters, known as SHAPE (Supreme Headquarter Allied Powers in Europe), and about 50 other institutions (defence college, standardization office, etc.).
 This budget came to 1.3 billion euros in 2017.
 The third budget is the NSIP (NATO Security Investment Programme) and concerns the resources needed for the construction and the administration of strategically important military installations (such as pipelines).
-The 2017 ceiling for this budget was 655 million euros.
+The 2017 ceiling for this budget was655 million euros.